SRGBmods/qmk-plugins/README.md

 Using the above button will help keep your plugins up to date whenever any changes are made to them.
 (Added by Default to SignalRGB releases now!)

-Tech support is available on the Test Plugin Discord: <https://discord.com/invite/J5dwtcNhqC> with the QMK #roles (join #roles and pick QMK there!)
+Tech support is available on the [Test Plugin Discord](https://discord.com/invite/J5dwtcNhqC) with the QMK #roles (join #roles and pick the QMK to gain access to the QMK channels!)

 ### Needs Testing ###
 Please see the [\_Needs-Testing](https://github.com/SRGBmods/qmk-plugins/tree/needs-testing) branch if you find your keyboard in there works please let us know either via the Discord link above or with the Issues system here on Github and thanks for the help!